 Contrasted with static per-port buffer allocation schemes found in other switch architectures, the smart buffer approach significantly improves buffer utilization and enables better performance for data center applications.
-However, the shared dynamic pool has consequences on traffic class Commented [PC2]: We need a more specific scenario or delete the case and it isn't offering anything specific.
-Perhaps there is something in an AI application architecture that requires both TCP and RDMA together.

-isolation in congested situations.
+However, the shared dynamic pool has consequences on traffic class isolation in congested situations.
 TCP and RoCE flows may impact one another when they traverse common links, even if they are using separate traffic classes on those links.
 TCP and RoCE use different congestion control mechanisms, different re-transmission strategies and different traffic class configuration (lossless verse lossy).
 The algorithms and configurations do not allow a fair share of the common resource.
-Figure 19 shows the problem.
+Figure 23 shows the problem.
 Network operators allocate the network bandwidth to different traffic classes based on the service requirements of the network.
 But over time and during periods of congestion the bandwidth allocations cannot be met.
 The different congestion control methods create different traffic behavior that impacts the smart buffering mechanism's ability to fairly allocated the dynamic shared buffer pool.
 In this case, TCP preempts